RocketChat/GSoC-Community-Hub/docs/personatiles.md

-# Personatile Component
+# Personatiles Component

 ## Description
-The `Personatile` component displays a row of personas, each with an image and a title.
+The `Personatiles` component displays a row of personas, each with an image and a title.
 It uses `@sveltestrap/sveltestrap` for layout and styling.

 ## Usage
 Use this component to showcase personas or user roles in a visually appealing way.
 Ideal for landing pages, team sections, or role-based features.